ZhuChaoY/SDKG-11/README.md

 # Operating Instructions
 (1) Run Train_D_Table.py to get D_table in Model/C&D/.
-(2) Run TransE.py or TransH.py or ConvKB.py, modify the args dict in mian function first.
+(2) Run TransE.py or TransH.py or ConvKB.py, modify the args dict in main() function first.
 (3) Run PathwayCommons.py to evaluate on PathwayCommons dataset.